Dominicans in New York City

 The city of New York includes a sizeable Dominican population.
-Dominicans are one of the largest Latino groups in New York City followed by Puerto Ricans.
-Dominicans are the largest immigrant group in New York City.
+Dominicans are one of the largest Hispanic groups in New York City followed by Puerto Ricans.
+Dominicans were for decades the largest immigrant group in New York City with Chinese New Yorkers coming in second since the 2010s, but in some 2026 articles, there were reports coming out that the Chinese immigrant population has challenged the Dominican immigrant population as the largest immigrant population in the city.
 Dominicans are concentrated in Washington Heights and the Bronx in the city proper; by 2019, the share living in the city fell from 92% to 62%.
 The rest lived in outlying counties in the metro area.
 Census Bureau’s 2019 American Community Survey found that 702,000 Dominicans live in New York City.

 History

 Dominican police officers in New York Dominican day parade.

 Immigration records of Dominicans in the United States date from the late 19th century, with New York City having a Dominican community since the 1920s.
 Large scale immigration of Dominicans began after 1961 onward when dictator Rafael Trujillo died.
 Other catalysts in Dominican immigration were the invasion of Santo Domingo in 1965, and the regime of Joaquín Balaguer from 1966 to 1978.
 In part due to these catalysts, starting in the 1970s and lasting until the early 1990s, Dominicans were the largest group of immigrants coming into New York City.
 Now, Dominicans compose 7% of New York's population and are the largest immigrant group.